rstudio/renv/README.md

 ## Workflow

 Use `renv::init()` to initialize `renv` with a new or existing project.
-This will set up your project with a private library, and also make sure to install all of the packages you're using into that library.
-The packages used in your project will be recorded into a *lockfile*, called `renv.lock`.
+This will set up your project with a private library, containing all the packages you're currently using.
+The packages (and all the metadata needed to reinstall them) are also recorded into a *lockfile*, `renv.lock`.

-As you work in your project, you may need to install or upgrade different packages.
+As you work in your project, you will install and upgrade packages.
 After you've confirmed your code works as expected, call `renv::snasphot()` to record their versions in the lockfile.

-Later, if you need to share your code with someone else or run your code on new machine, you can call `renv::restore()` to reinstall all of the packages declared in the lockfile.
+Later, if you need to share your code with someone else or run your code on new machine, you can call `renv::restore()` to reinstall the specific package versions recorded in the lockfile.

-## Learning More
+## Learning more

 If this is your first time using `renv`, we strongly recommend reading the [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html)